audomsak/ocp-dev-workshop/document/resiliency/application-health-checks.md

    ![Add health checks](images/healthcheck07.png)

 7. Deployment object will deploy a new Pod with health checks settings and terminate the old one.
-Wait until this get completed.
+Wait until this completed.

    ![Add health checks](images/healthcheck08.png)